Meet our friendly staff members

 Emilie comes from a background in Care and Protection, working in in South Australia and New Zealand.
 She has a passion for understanding how the systems around a child and their family can help them be the best they can be.
 Emilie loves gardening and going bushwalking.

 Freddie joined us straight from the UK, where she managed projects within a theatre context.
 Alongside her work with us at the ACT Group, Freddie is involved in community schemes with the Red Cross and the ASRC and loves hiking, biking and exploring this new hemisphere!

-Gregory is the Founder and our current CEO.
+Gregory is the Founder of ACT Group and former CEO.
 He’s a consultant psychologist, but before that he was an outreach youth worker after a stint in the army.
 He invented Ripple a technology that allows us to track the health and wellbeing of a person, team or organisation.
 He loves movies, martial arts and his therapy dog Matilda.

 Hannah has a background in care and protection and community mental health.
 She works to empower children to reach their full potential through the use of strength-based approaches.
 Using a holistic perspective to better understand a child’s situation, she looks to work collaboratively with children and their family to support them in achieving their goals.
 Hannah also loves to camp, swim, and always ticks off a few music festivals and gigs every summer!